UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     this results in a different MD5 checksum.
 Hence, if the MD5 checksums match, you can reasonably assume the files are identical.

-One way to double-check, is to see if the total file sizes between Rackham and Dardel match.
+One way to double-check, is to see if the total file sises between Rackham and Dardel match.

 In [https://supr.naiss.se](https://supr.naiss.se), you can